ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 1. Indentify all taks involved in delivering the project and list them along the left site of the chart.
 2. Identify all the project stakeholders and list then along the top of the chart.
 3. Complete the cells of the model identifying that 4 fold responsabilities already mentioned.
-4. Ensure that every taks has to have one stakeholder to account for it.
+4. Ensure that every task has to have one stakeholder to account for it.
 5. Complete the aggrement among all parts in relation to what has been defined and documented in the tool's diagram.

 [Cio.com](https://www.cio.com/article/287088/project-management-how-to-design-a-successful-raci-project-plan.html) - RACI diagram
 ![raci-matrix-example-01](/images/articles/development/raci-matrix-example-01.png)

 ###### RACI Matrix Best Practices